 Whether it’s graphic design, language translation, coding, illustration, even just a customer service background and the ability to sound pleasant on the telephone – if you have a skill or creative talent you can market from your laptop, GET ON THAT SHIT.
 So many people, be they businesses or individuals, need specific jobs done that they can’t or don’t want to do themselves and don’t want to hire a full-time employee for because the project just isn’t big enough.

-I find most of my gigs through Freelancer.com.
+I find most of my writing and CSR gigs through Freelancer.com.
 Fivver is pretty popular too, but I don’t use it much myself.
 I did see people selling psychic readings, over-the-internet reiki-healing, and one woman was offering to write messages on her breasts in sharpie and snap a photo.

 Now, as lucrative and exciting as five dollar a flash Snapchat porn sounds… I’m just not quite there yet.

 3. Sell essays and blog posts on content mills like DotWriter.

 Write original essays about anything and everything you want, name your price, and sell them on DotWriter, a blog post marketplace: you write it, they sell it.
 I don’t make much with DotWriter, I sell roughly 2 or 3 articles a month for a whole lot less than they’re probably worth.
 But $100 isn’t nothing in Laos so….

 I also wouldn’t recommend this site to aspiring bloggers, you’re better off focusing your creative efforts on your own blog.
 That being said, if you wanna bang out “10 Things You Never Knew You Could Do With a Grapefruit” for $20 because you’re broke in a foreign land, stones I certainly would not be throwing.

 4. Tutor English via your phone on NiceTalk